MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 ### What's new

 - Added support for [custom management server resource pools](sql-server-management-pack-sql-server-monitoring-pool.md) for agentless monitoring mode
-- Added new ["SQL Connection Encryption Certificate Status"](sql-server-management-pack-monitoring-configuration.md#sql-server-connection-encryption-certificate-monitoring) monitor for SQL Server on Linux, which targets DB Engine and checks if the server’s transport layer security (TLS) certificate is valid
+- Added new ["SQL Connection Encryption Certificate Status"](sql-server-management-pack-monitoring-configuration.md#sql-server-connection-encryption-certificate-monitoring) monitor for SQL Server on Linux, which targets Database Engine and checks if the server’s transport layer security (TLS) certificate is valid
 - Updated the "Product Version Compliance" monitor with the most recent version of public updates for the SQL Server
 - Improved accessibility for the Summary Dashboard view and Monitoring Wizard template, including the following major changes:
   - improved keyboard navigation